-ACTORS, NETWORKS, THEORIES at Dazibao
+ACTORS, NETWORKS, THEORIES at Dazibao (Montreal)

 Sophie Bélair Clément, Bernadette Corporation, Lyn Blumenthal & Kate Horsfield, Gregg Bordowitz, Philippe Hamelin, Steve Lyons, Chris Marker, My Barbarian, Jeff Preiss, R. H. Quaytman, Kevin Rodgers and Jason Simon